stldo/gatsby-plugin-minify-classnames/README.md

 ### enableOnDevelopment

-Minify classnames during development.
+Enable the plugin in development environments.
 The default value is `false`.

 ## License